slizarazo21/didactic_code/README.md

 # didactic_code
 This repository has information about different code snippets that are resourceful.
-It also has an explanation of what the code does It will be constantly growing
+It also has an explanation of what the code does.
+It will be constantly growing.

 Each folder has information about the type of code you can run.